Home › Editorial Standards

 Advertiser relationships never influence content decisions

-Every editorial decision — what to cover, how to cover it, when to update, and when to issue a correction — rests with the editorial team.
-No advertiser, partner, or third party has ever influenced or overridden an editorial decision on this site.
+Every editorial decision — what to cover, how to cover it, which sources to cite, when to update, and when to issue a correction — rests solely with the Evolang editorial team.
+No advertiser, commercial partner, or third party has ever influenced an editorial decision on this site.
+That independence is non-negotiable.

 For editorial questions: editorial@evolang.info